hzlmy2002/konla/webReport/webReport/content/en/docs/evaluation/_index.md

 * Project management

 ## Possible Improvements & Future Work
-One of the most difficult decisions during the design of KONLA was the choice between accuracy and performance.
+One of the most difficult decisions during the design of KONLA was the **choice between accuracy and performance**.
 This trade-off significantly limited our capabilities of producing a system that could be both fast and accurate.

-The performance is dependent on the file size, language model and the algorithms behind the text analysis tasks.
+The *performance* is dependent on the file size, language model and the algorithms behind the text analysis tasks.

-The accuracy is dependent on the text analysis model and algorithms, but it is also limited by the noise in data.
+The *accuracy* is dependent on the text analysis model and algorithms, but it is also limited by the noise in data.
 The PDF to text conversion works well in simple, formatted texts including standard characters, while richly formatted research papers with mathematical equations generate a lot of noise in the data making it more difficult to derive useful insights.
 Another important factor is the language model itself.
 The more general it is the worse the results can be for papers that include texts in a very specific domain.
 Ideally, the model should be fine-tuned for analysing research papers from a specific domain of knowledge.
 While this method requires a lot of domain-specific data for training, it can be rewarding in terms of system accuracy.

 Here are some general suggestions on how to improve the existing system:
 1. Make the analysis tasks and model domain specific
 2. Experiment with other summarization algorithms to increase accuracy
 3. Implement new features such as image extraction, search tool, multiple paper analysis, similar paper detection, saving analysis results in a database etc.

 As the project is well constructed, it is easy to expand its capabilities.
-In fact, new frontend or new backend can be easily fitted to existing solutions.
-The backend API version 1 can be copied and improved creating a newer version, for example under “api/v2” endpoint.
+In fact, new frontend or new backend can be easily fitted to existing solution.
+The backend API version 1 can be copied and improved to create a newer version, for example under “api/v2” endpoint.